PavanRangani/docs/docs/prd/incentive-stock/grant.md

 Price of the Share when shares are purchased at the time Grant is awarded.

 Its amount input field.
-Its mandatory field.
 Decimal is allowed.
 Default value is set to `$0.00`.

 #### Total Purchase Price

 Applicable only for `RSA` type.

 Its Calculated field.  `Total Purchase Price` = `Shares Purchased on Grant` * `Price per Share`.

+Default value is set to `$0.00`.

 #### Liquidation Condition